Energy saving advice

 What is an EPC Certificate?
 And How To Get One

-With the rising cost of energy prices, we’re all looking for ways to be more energy efficient – the most effective way to understand how much energy you use at home is with an up to date Energy Performance Certificate (EPC).
+With the rising cost of energy prices, we’re all looking for ways to be more energy efficient – the most effective way to understand how much energy you use at home is with an up-to-date Energy Performance Certificate (EPC).

 The chances are, if you’ve bought, sold or rented property before you’ll probably have seen an EPC certificate and maybe not know what it is.
 They’re much like that rainbow sticker that you find on home appliances, but for your whole property.